tom2tomtomtom/bread/PORT_7001_DEMO.md

 4. Generate territories with asset influence
 5. Compare results with/without assets

-**The BREAD Asset Management System is now live and fully operational on port 7001!** 🚀✨
+**The AIDEAS Asset Management System is now live and fully operational on port 7001!** 🚀✨

 **Access it at: http://localhost:7001**